-One of the key elements in establishing a claim for title to another person's property using the doctrine of adverse possession, is that the trespasser's possession was “actual.”
-In this world of virtual reality, does “actual” really have a significant legal meaning?
-It does, but fortunately, “actual” possession is perhaps the most basic, intuitive element in a claim for adverse possession.
+One of the key elements in establishing a legal claim to another person's property using adverse possession doctrine is that the trespasser's possession was "actual."
+In this world of virtual reality, does "actual" have a significant legal meaning?
+It does, but fortunately, "actual" possession is perhaps the most basic, intuitive element in a claim for adverse possession.

-A person claiming real property adversely must be in actual possession of the property in order to make his or her claim effective.
+A person claiming real property adversely must be in actual possession of the property in order to make a claim effective.
 The person must have possession in the sense of an occupation of the land.
-He or she must, to put it simply, be there.
+He or she must, to put it simply, be there, live and in person.
 This is distinguishable from presumed or hypothetical possession.

 Consider this example.
 Suzy lives across the street from a vacant lot.
 That lot technically belongs to Bob, who lives across the street as well.
 In the three decades that Bob and Suzy have lived in the neighborhood, Bob has never used the lot.

 Suzy is an avid gardener, but her own backyard is fairly small.
 She would love to be able to have ownership of Bob's lot, so that she could plant larger flowers and vegetables.
 When she first moved in, she asked Bob if she could use it, but he refused.

-So she comes up with an alternate plan.
+So she came up with an alternate plan.
 Every morning, she wakes up and looks at the lot out her window, mentally planning what types of trees and plants she will put in, and where.
 She visits the lot once or twice, mostly to measure it and clear out old tires and trash.

 Unfortunately, she cannot.
 She has no actual possession over the land in question.
 She's done nothing to put the world, including Bob, on notice of her claim except to visit it a couple of times.
 Looking out the window at a piece of property, even with the intent to own and improve it, is not enough to establish ownership via adverse possession.

 What could someone like Suzy do, if she wanted to try to establish title over that lot through adverse possession?